RobiPoire/PearExpansion/README.md

   All items are grouped in a dedicated PearExpansion creative tab.

 - **Multilingual Support**
-  The mod includes translations for English, French, Esperanto, and Toki Pona.
+  The mod includes translations for English, Esperanto, French, German, Italian, Spanish, and Toki Pona languages.

 ## Compatibility